Issues

 Ontario Human Rights Code

-- Hold the Ontario Human Rights Commission accountable for the enforcement and strengthening of the Ontario Human Rights Code.
-This would include increased public education regarding the former and inclusion of gender identity regarding the latter.
+Hold the Ontario Human Rights Commission accountable for the enforcement, public education, and strengthening of the Ontario Human Rights Code.

 People Living with HIV/AIDS

-- Ensure that sufficient funding is provided to maintain and improve AIDS service organizations and research initiatives.
-To challenge current and ongoing issues such as the criminalization of HIV, stigmatization and disclosure concerns.
+Ensure sufficient funding is provided to maintain and improve AIDS Service Organizations (ASOs) and research initiatives.
+Support current campaigns against the criminalization of HIV, stigmatization, and disclosure concerns.

-- To maintain a position of monitoring the actions of the police and how they relate to the queer communities to ensure fair and accountable practices.
+To maintain a position of monitoring the actions of the police and how they relate to queer and trans communities to ensure fairness and accountability.
+Poverty Addressing issues of poverty within queer communities and promoting education, awareness and activism around their economic conditions and policies.

 Pride